AllifAmey/shop-app-project/README.md

 - &#9745; Reduce image files
 - &#9745; Add E2E testing for mobile and tablet users.
 - &#9744; Add Stripe instead for payment processing.
-- &#9744; Integrate a CDN to resolve issues related to images.
 - &#9745; Make website responsive
 - &#9745; Further secure the external api keys by transferring from client to server
 - &#9745; Implemented dashboard using d3 and the data analysis api with it